Cabooses

 A Maine Central caboose #648R adds a classic touch to a train departing Rigby Yard, Portland, Maine, on 15 March 1977.
 The trainman strikes a pose that would likely raise eyebrows in today’s safety-conscious world.
 Also seen in the mix is WHSX 112, a W. H. Shurtleff Co.
 PS 4427 cu. ft.
 PS 3-bay hopper, specifically used for salt traffic. © Doug Lilly

 Maine Central steel cupola caboose No. 662 at Bangor, Maine, on 15 May 1977.
-Originally from the Western Maryland. © Matt Herson
+Originally from the Western Maryland Railroad. © Matt Herson

 Maine Central caboose #664 at Waterville, Maine, in October 1971.
-These cars, purchased from the Western Maryland, originally entered service in harvest yellow and black with an offset emblem and Andrews trucks. © David Hutchinson.
+These cars, purchased from the Western Maryland Railroad, originally entered service in harvest yellow and black with an offset emblem and Andrews trucks. © David Hutchinson

 Maine Central Caboose 664, a classic Northeastern design, was photographed in Calais, Maine, in October 1978.
 Now preserved at the Danbury Railway Museum, Connecticut, this caboose reflects the enduring legacy of railroading in the Northeast. © George Berisso